More than 700,000 teenagers across England, Wales and Northern Ireland are receiving their GCSE results.

 It's confusing, but there are two pass marks - 4 is a standard pass and 5 is a strong pass.

-Why have the grades been changed?
+Why were the grades changed?

-Courses are designed to be more challenging with exams taken after two years of study, rather than in modules with exams along the way.
+Courses are designed to be more challenging, with exams taken after two years of study rather than in modules with exams along the way.

 What's happening in Northern Ireland?

 There are some changes in Northern Ireland too.